terodox/terodox.tech/content/posts/2019-09-22--web-components-part-4/index.md

 A tag can only be minimally useful without the ability to pass it information.
 Attributes are the only way to pass information to a component in HTML.
 This makes them a critical part of working with web components.

-The critical nature of attributes makes it equally critical to give us a simple way to work with them.
+The critical nature of attributes makes it equally critical to provide a simple way to work with them.
 The approach I've found to be most helpful is to have a static property defining all of the properties.

 ```javascript
 export class StyledList extends HTMLElement {